stepanoffweb/React_Practise/README.md

 # React_Practise
-Training tasks on React
+Training tasks on React</br>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-In the project directory, you can run:
+In every app directory, you can run:

 ### `npm instal`